xdevplatform/search-tweets-python/README.rst

 Labs updates
 ============

+Twitter Developer Labs represents an opportunity to apply previous learnings from building Twitter API v1.1. and the premium and enterprise tiers of endpoints, and redesign and rebuild from the ground up.
+While building this Labs version of the `search-tweets-python` library, we took the opportunity to update fundamental things.
+This library provides example scripts, and one example is updating their command-line arguments to better match new Labs conventions.
+Instead of setting search periods with `start-datetime` and `end-datetime`, they have been shortened to match current search request parameters: `start-time` and `end-time`.
+Throughout the code , we no longer use parlance that references `rules` and `PowerTrack`, and now reference `queries` and the Labs Recent search endpoint.

-When migrating this Python search client from an enterprise or premium search endpoint, the following updates were made:
+When migrating this Python search client to Labs from the enterprise and premium tiers, the following updates were made:

 - Added support for GET requests (and removed POST support for now)
 - Added support for ``since_id`` and ``until_id`` request parameters.